British Rail Class 458: Return to service

 In September 2006 the Department for Transport confirmed after a competitive tender process that South West Trains had been awarded a new ten-year contract to operate the South Western franchise, starting in February 2007.
 As a result of the award, and in keeping with commitments made in its tender, SWT implemented a new rolling-stock plan that called for the withdrawal of its 24 units.
 Class and 450 units would take over the affected services, and the resulting gaps covered by re-activating the Class 458 fleet.
-There was some speculation from industry observers that this was made possible by Porterbrook significantly reducing the amount of money it charged SWT to lease the Junipers, given that there appeared to be no other operators interested in using the fleet.
+There was some speculation from industry observers that this was made possible by Porterbrook significantly reducing the amount of money it charged SWT to lease the Coradia Junipers, given that there appeared to be no other operators interested in using the fleet.

 Following the December 2006 timetable change, the stored Class 458 units began to return to service, and the Class 442 withdrawal was completed on 24 January 2007.
-By the end of the following February, observers reported that only four Junipers had not yet been re-activated, and that the general reliability of the fleet had improved so much that units now averaged 17800 mi between significant failures (defined as causing delays greater than five minutes).
+By the end of the following February, observers reported that only four Coradia Junipers had not yet been re-activated, and that the general reliability of the fleet had improved so much that units now averaged 17800 mi between significant failures (defined as causing delays greater than five minutes).

 The re-activation process included the fitting of RVAR-compliant internal displays to the entire fleet.
 The other points of RVAR non-compliance were covered by existing exemptions that remained valid until 31 December 2010.